pkhuong/pkhuong.github.io/source/_posts/2022-12-29-fixing-hashing-modulo-alpha-equivalence.markdown

-[the locally nameless representation](https://chargueraud.org/research/2009/ln/main.pdf): rather than representing bindings with simple binders and complex references, as in de Bruijn indices (lambda is literally just a `lambda` literal, but references count must count how many lambdas to go up in order to find the correct bindings), Maziarz and his coauthors use simple references (holes, all identical), and complex binders (each lambda tracks the set of paths from the lambda binding
+[the locally nameless representation](https://chargueraud.org/research/2009/ln/main.pdf): rather than representing bindings with simple binders and complex references, as in de Bruijn indices (lambda is literally just a `lambda` literal, but references must count how many lambdas to go up in order to find the correct bindings), Maziarz and his coauthors use simple references (holes, all identical), and complex binders (each lambda tracks the set of paths from the lambda binding